szsam/szsam.github.io/content/authors/admin/_index.md

     url: https://engineering.purdue.edu/ECE

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Systems and Software Security.

 # Interests to show in About widget
-interests:
+#interests:
-  - Systems and Software Security
+#  - Systems and Software Security
-  - Embedded Systems
+#  - Embedded Systems
-  - Static Analysis
+#  - Static Analysis

 # Education to show in About widget
 education: